CRZYDEVELOPER/ALL-COOKIE-CHECKERS/readme.md

 # 🍪 ALL COOKIE CHECKERS SOURCE CODE

-A collection of multi-threaded cookie checker source codes for various platforms (Netflix, Spotify, Prime Video, Crunchyroll, Steam, Discord, etc.).
+A collection of multi-threaded cookie checker source codes for various platforms (Netflix, Spotify,Others).

 ---